numpy/numpy/doc/source/user/absolute_beginners.rst

   Indices:
     [2 1 1]

-`Learn more about finding the unique elements in an array here <https://numpy.org/devdocs/reference/generated/numpy.unique.html>`_.
+To learn more about finding the unique elements in an array, see `unique`.

 Transposing and reshaping a matrix